lifegadget/ember-horizon/README.md

 ### Horizon Service

-The Horizon service -- which is used by the adapter to due to do it's job -- has a number of useful public interfaces you can leverage; here's a quick summary but source code also is commented if you want to dig into it:
+The Horizon service has a number of useful public interfaces you can leverage; here's a quick summary but source code also is commented if you want to dig into it:

 #### Discovery